cmu-db/peloton/src/postgres/README.md

 ## Porting to C++

-Inorder to port Postgres to C++, we made the following changes:
+In order to port Postgres to C++, we made the following changes:

 1. Avoid keyword conflict